XcomReborn/Text_To_Speech_Chatbot/README.md

 open NuGet Gallery
-search for and install TwitchLib 3.3.0 search for and install System.Speech 6.0.0 search for and install NewtonSoft.Json 13.0.1
+search for and install TwitchLib 3.3.0 search for and install System.Speech 6.0.0 search for and install KickLib 0.1.8

 If using Visual Studio 2022.

-Install Packages using: Tools -> NuGet Package Manager -> Manage NuGet Packages For Solution... search for and install TwitchLib 3.3.0 search for and install System.Speech 6.0.0 search for and install NewtonSoft.Json 13.0.1
+Install Packages using: Tools -> NuGet Package Manager -> Manage NuGet Packages For Solution... search for and install TwitchLib 3.3.0 search for and install System.Speech 6.0.0 search for and install KickLib 0.1.8

 <OutputType> WinExe
-<TargetFramework> net6.0-windows
+<TargetFramework> net8.0-windows
 <UseWPF> true